september-digital-agency/wordpress-meilisearch/README.md

 ## Introduction

-This is a developer friendly plugin to use Meilisearch with Wordpress.
-It's only purpose is to index any custom posts and to update and/or delete these based on actions in the CMS itself.
-It supports indexing ACF fields as well.
+Developer-friendly plugin to add Meilisearch and indexing to Wordpress.
+It's only purpose is to index any custom posts and to update and/or delete these based on actions in the CMS.
+It has basic support for indexing ACF fields as well.

 ## Todo before 1.0 release